carlosivanr/hugo_website/content/guides/anova/2021-05-16-one-way-ancova/index.markdown

 ### Plot of means {#mean_plots}
-While the jmv approach is nice because we can get quite a bit of output (ANCOVA test, post-hoc tests, and plots) from one function, the benefit of using rstatix is that we gain some additional features when it comes to plotting.
+While the jmv approach is nice because we can get quite a bit of output (ANCOVA test, post hoc tests, and plots) from one function, the benefit of using rstatix is that we gain some additional features when it comes to plotting.
 The plot produced for this guide displays the estimated marginal means, confidence intervals, a significance marker, the results of the omnibust tests, and includes a caption displaying the test used to compare means and the multiple correction procedure.